 "By no means was that an easy mental year for me," he said.

+Batch, a former Pittsburgh Steelers player who left the NFL in 2013, has since focused on creating his trademark colorful murals, artwork and installations.
 Last June, Batch was in the midst of painting several public murals around the city.
 He said he was so used to doing it, that he just instinctually tagged encouraging messages along the Three Rivers Heritage Trail, Mon Wharf Parking lot and Hot Metal Bridge.

 And Batch was quick to take ownership of his actions.